Gooseus/stapi-client-ts/README.md

 # Example

-See [stapi-client-example]() for an example of an Express server that uses this client.
+See [stapi-server-example](https://github.com/Gooseus/stapi-server-example) for an example of an Express server that uses this client.

 # Disclaimer